-New London is the home of Ocean Beach Park, consistently voted one of the best beaches in Connecticut and a fabulously fun getaway for anyone craving those boardwalk beach town vibes!
+New London is the home of Ocean Beach Park, the perfect New England beach town for anyone craving those boardwalk beach town vibes!
 Splash around in the ocean or wiggle your toes in the soft, white sand of the beach before heading up to walk the wooden boardwalk that spans about a half-mile along the sand.

 Ocean Beach Park also has other fun things to see and do like an arcade, a mini-golf course, rides, food stands, shopping, and there’s even an Olympic-sized pool if you’re not into those salt-water vibes!

-Whatever beach towns you end up visiting, it will be hard to have anything other than a good time exploring some of the most fun and fabulous beach town spots in New England!
+Whatever New England beach towns you end up visiting, it will be hard to have anything other than a good time exploring some of these great waterfront spots!